 We construct measures of school performance using the math exam pass rate from High School Exit Exams (HSEEs) and End-of-Course Exams (EOCs).
 For robustness checks we use the science and reading exam pass rates.
-The states where performance measures were available are the following: Alabama, Arizona, Arkansas

-(math and science only), California (math only), Colorado, Florida (math and reading only), Georgia (math and science only), Illinois, Louisiana (math and science only), Massachusetts (math and science only), Minnesota (math and reading only), New Jersey (math only), New York (math and science only), North Carolina (math and science only), Ohio, Oklahoma (math and reading only), Oregon, Pennsylvania, Texas (math and science only), Virginia (math and science only), Washington, Wisconsin, and Wyoming.
+The states where performance measures were available are the following: Alabama, Arizona, Arkansas (math and science only), California (math only), Colorado, Florida (math and reading only), Georgia (math and science only), Illinois, Louisiana (math and science only), Massachusetts (math and science only), New Jersey (math only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math and science only), North Carolina (math and science only), New York (math science only), Ohio, Oklahoma (math and reading only), Oregon, Pennsylvania, Texas (math and science only), Virginia (math and science only), Washington, Wisconsin, and Wyoming.
 These measures were compiled using publicly available data found in the department of education websites of each state.

 This constructed measure of school performance gives rise to the question of whether it is a comparable measure to use in our analysis.
 Indeed, some states use HSSEs (examinations on 9th or 10th grade subjects taken by 11th or 12th grade pupil) where the subjects are usually grouped together as math, read, science, and social studies.
 Other states use mandatory EOC examinations to withhold pupil diplomas where pupil are tested on several topics within these main subjects such as Algebra, Geometry, Physics, Biology, and Chemistry (for example, Arkansas, New York, North Carolina, and Virginia have passing scores for separate math-related subjects so there is no overall passing percentage for just math).
-Furthermore, some of the states administering EOC examinations have not started withholding diplomas yet, thus, these examinations are not mandatory.
-In Table A5, we check for the comparability of HSSEs and EOCs across states by examining the format and tested subjects in math for all state containing performance measures in our dataset.
+Furthermore, some of the states administering EOC examinations have not started withholding diplomas yet, thus, these examinations are not mandatory.1 In Table A5, we check for the comparability of HSSEs and EOCs across states by examining the format and tested subjects in math for all state containing performance measures in our dataset.2